How to Pick and Hang the Perfect Bathroom Mirror

 The bathroom mirror is an often overlooked, yet essential component of the bathroom.
 It plays a role in the balance, functionality, aesthetic, and spaciousness of your bathroom.
-A bathroom mirror that is carefully curated and properly sized, placed, and illuminated will make the biggest difference in your space.
-Plus, updating your mirror is relatively quick, easy, and affordable way to spruce up your bathroom without splurging on a costly bathroom remodel.
-We’ve created a guide to answer all of your questions about bathroom mirrors.
+A bathroom mirror that is carefully curated and properly sized, placed and illuminated will make the biggest difference in your space.
+Plus, updating your mirror is a relatively quick, easy, and affordable way to spruce up your bathroom without splurging on a costly bathroom remodel.
+We’ve created a guide to answering all of your questions about bathroom mirrors.

 How many mirrors should I have?
 One or two?

-If you have the space and a wide vanity, like a double vanity, you can use a single or multiple mirrors.
+If you have space and a wide vanity, like a double vanity, you can use a single or multiple mirrors.
 How many bathroom mirrors should you hang above your vanity?
 If you want your bathroom to have a vertical look (especially if you have tall ceilings and want to highlight the vertical space), opt for two, vertically-long mirrors.
 If you want to emphasize the width of your room or create the illusion of spaciousness in a small bathroom, opt for a single, wide mirror.
 You can also use multiple mirrors even if there is only one sink.

 Design by bd home interiors.